CarlosLeyvaAyala/DM-Lib-Typescript/Hotkeys.md

 Some mods like the [Skimpify Framework][] or [Max Sick Gains][] will automatically switch off these hotkeys based on whatever functionality you have activated, so you don't need to explicitly remove hotkeys for them.

 Others, like [Easy Containers][], will require to switch off hotkeys you won't use.

+### What if I don't disable hotkeys?

+If you were living in the 80's or this mod was made in Papyrus, maybe you could expect some frame drops.

+But since that is neither the case, the only thing that would happen is that your processor will waste nanoseconds doing useless checks that will never come true.

+Those inconceivable short fractions of seconds would be better spent doing other things.

 # Modifiers
 When writing a hotkey by name (the preferred way) it's possible to add modifiers to a hotkey.